zeta-chain/zetachain-improvement-proposals/zip10.md

 A better idea is to move the config to on-chain state parameters so that they can be changed by gov proposal and take effect uniformly across all validators and at upgrade time.

+Furthermore, it would be prudent to reduce block time in steps gradually and observe effects for unknown and unforseeable issues, therefore it'll be great to include the target block time in the state updatable by gov proposal, and parameterize across the stack (most importantly the ticker and interval parameters in zetaclient) with target block time.

 ## Impacts